JosiasDMartins/AIBirdDetector/README.md

 # AI Bird Detector
 This is an AI Bird Detector for multi-purpose use.

-- TensorFlor with Keras API
+- TensorFlow with Keras API
 - OpenCV

 ## Datasets